TeaMs-RL: Teaching LLMs to Generate Better Instruction Datasets via Reinforcement Learning: Experiments

-We carried out additional experiments using the apacal eval benchmark\footnote{\url{https://github.com/tatsu-lab/alpaca_eval}}, a comprehensive tool for evaluating model performance across a diverse range of tasks.
-The results of these experiments demonstrate that our model attains a win rate of $13\%$.
-In comparison, the baseline model, WizardLM-7b, achieves a win rate of only $4.84\%$.
+To comprehensively evaluate the effectiveness of our method, we carried out additional experiments using the apacal eval benchmark\footnote{\url{https://github.com/tatsu-lab/alpaca_eval}}, a comprehensive tool for evaluating model performance across a diverse range of tasks.
+As shown in Table \ref{table:compare-wizard-7b-teams-rl-1-7b-apacal-eval}, the results of these experiments demonstrate that our model attains a win rate of $13\%$.
+In comparison, the baseline model, WizardLM-7b~\cite{xu2023wizardlm}, achieves a win rate of only $4.84\%$.
+The experimental results further confirm that our method surpasses the performance of WizardLM~\cite{xu2023wizardlm}.
 For the details of the apacal eval Leaderboard, please see the Link: \url{https://tatsu-lab.github.io/alpaca_eval/}.